I really love a good sweet and sour pork! This popular Chinese dish is incredibly delicious and the sauce is perfectly balanced.

 Recipe FAQs

-I tried baking it, but the pork doesn’t turn out crispy at all, so I wouldn’t recommend it.
-Instead, what you can do is the shallow-fry method: Cut the pork into thinner pieces and coat as directed, then add a layer of oil (about ½ inch) and cook on both sides until golden brown and cooked through.
+I tried this, but it doesn’t turn out crispy enough, so I wouldn’t recommend it.
+Instead, what you can do is the shallow-fry: Cut the pork into thinner pieces and coat as directed, then add a layer of oil (about ½ inch) and cook on both sides.
 This way you get crispy pork but with less oil.

-Yes, you can use canned pineapple chunks.
-Just be sure to drain them well to avoid adding extra liquid to the dish.
+Yes, just be sure to drain them well to avoid adding extra liquid to the dish.

 Pork shoulder (also known as pork butt) is best.
 It’s got some fat, which will keep it moist and juicy.
 Try not to use pork loin or tenderloin because they are too lean.